 Program Managermmarshall@ag.tamu.edu (512) 461-6217

 Mike Marshall is a program manager for the Texas A&M Natural Resources Institute.
-Mike is currently on assignment with the U.S. Fish and Wildlife Service in Dallas, Texas focused on conducting Species Status Assessments for species of conservation concern, including the red-cockaded woodpecker.
+Mike is currently on assignment with the U.S. Fish and Wildlife Service in Dallas, Texas focused on conducting Species Status Assessments for species of conservation concern, including the red-cockaded woodpecker and the gopher tortoise.
 He works directly with multiple state and federal agencies, and private entities, in compiling the best available science that will serve as the basis of Endangered Species Act (ESA) decisions.